Insperity (NYSE:NSP) Releases FY 2021 Earnings Guidance

-A number of equities analysts have weighed in on the stock.
-Zacks Investment Research raised shares of Insperity from a sell rating to a hold rating and set a $90.00 target price for the company in a research note on Wednesday, April 14th.
-Roth Capital increased their price target on shares of Insperity from $103.00 to $116.00 and gave the company a buy rating in a report on Tuesday.
-Truist increased their price target on shares of Insperity from $115.00 to $125.00 and gave the company a buy rating in a report on Tuesday.
-Truist Securities increased their price target on shares of Insperity from $115.00 to $125.00 and gave the company a buy rating in a report on Tuesday.
-Finally, William Blair began coverage on shares of Insperity in a report on Tuesday, July 13th.
-They set an outperform rating and a $93.40 price target on the stock.
-One research analyst has rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-Insperity presently has a consensus rating of Buy and a consensus price target of $107.40.
+Several equities analysts recently issued reports on NSP shares.
+William Blair started coverage on shares of Insperity in a research note on Tuesday, July 13th.
+They set an outperform rating and a $93.40 price objective on the stock.
+Truist upped their price objective on shares of Insperity from $115.00 to $125.00 and gave the company a buy rating in a research note on Tuesday, August 3rd.
+Roth Capital upped their price objective on shares of Insperity from $103.00 to $116.00 and gave the company a buy rating in a research note on Tuesday, August 3rd.
+Truist Securities upped their price target on shares of Insperity from $115.00 to $125.00 and gave the stock a buy rating in a research report on Tuesday, August 3rd.
+Finally, TheStreet raised shares of Insperity from a c+ rating to a b- rating in a research report on Thursday, July 1st.
+One investment analyst has rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+The stock currently has an average rating of Buy and a consensus target price of $107.40.

-The business also recently announced a quarterly dividend, which was paid on Thursday, June 24th.
-Investors of record on Thursday, June 10th were issued a $0.45 dividend.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, June 24th.
+Stockholders of record on Thursday, June 10th were given a $0.45 dividend.
+This is an increase from Insperity’s previous quarterly dividend of $0.40.
+This represents a $1.80 dividend on an annualized basis and a dividend yield of 1.77%.
 The ex-dividend date was Wednesday, June 9th.
-This represents a $1.80 annualized dividend and a yield of 1.79%.
-This is a boost from Insperity’s previous quarterly dividend of $0.40.
-Insperity’s dividend payout ratio (DPR) is currently 50.85%.
+Insperity’s dividend payout ratio (DPR) is presently 50.85%.

-In other Insperity news, SVP James D. Allison sold 5,000 shares of the stock in a transaction that occurred on Thursday, May 20th.
-The shares were sold at an average price of $88.46, for a total value of $442,300.00.
-Following the transaction, the senior vice president now directly owns 59,611 shares in the company, valued at $5,273,189.06.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Director Richard G. Rawson sold 15,600 shares of the stock in a transaction that occurred on Wednesday, May 26th.
+In related news, Director Richard G. Rawson sold 15,011 shares of the stock in a transaction dated Monday, August 2nd.
+The shares were sold at an average price of $100.06, for a total value of $1,502,000.66.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, Director Richard G. Rawson sold 15,600 shares of the stock in a transaction dated Wednesday, May 26th.
 The stock was sold at an average price of $92.02, for a total transaction of $1,435,512.00.
-Following the completion of the transaction, the director now owns 1,974 shares in the company, valued at $181,647.48.
+Following the completion of the sale, the director now directly owns 1,974 shares in the company, valued at approximately $181,647.48.
 The disclosure for this sale can be found here.
-Insiders sold 67,058 shares of company stock worth $6,315,317 in the last 90 days.
-6.90% of the stock is currently owned by corporate insiders.
+Over the last 90 days, insiders sold 82,069 shares of company stock worth $7,817,318.
+Insiders own 6.90% of the company’s stock.

 About Insperity